Although I like Homemade Cranberry Sauce, this Cranberry Crisp might be my new favourite way to eat cranberries!

 - Cranberries- You need one 12 oz (340 g) bag of fresh cranberries which is about 6 cups.
 Frozen cranberries will also work.

-- Maple Syrup- Honey could be used but I highly recommend maple syrup as the maple flavour is great with the cranberries!
+- Maple Syrup- Honey would work but I highly recommend maple syrup for best results as the maple flavor is great with the cranberries!
+For more alternatives, see this post on maple syrup substitutes.

 - Vanilla